libp2p/specs/connections/stream-migration.md

 - In simultaneous open how do we pick who's the initiator?
 I think we can rely on the `/libp2p/simultaneous-connect` to do the correct thing here.
+- Multiple connections with different initiators. (?) which connection to keep?